regolith-linux/regolith-linux.github.io/getting_started.md

 ```
 You'll need to logout and login after the file is first created.
 The reload keystroke is sufficient thereafter.

+This topic is covered in depth on the [Configuration page](/configuring.html).

 ## Digging Deeper